PlainConcepts/NetCore-Docker-Workshop/src/Docu/7. HealthChecks/Add HealhChecks.md

 # Adding HealthChecks to Master and Slave services
 In this section we will add the HealthChecks library implemented by the AspNet team.
 You can use for instance the branch `6-docker-machine`.
-At the end of this section we will have a similar health check code to the branch `7-resilience`.
+At the end of this section we will have a similar health check code to the one in the branch `7-resilience`.
 First we have to install the NuGet package Microsoft.AspNetCore.HealthChecks in both Slave and Master projects.
 ## Slave project
 For the Slave project we need to ensure that the service is up and running.
-You need to add a simple enspoint that answers an OK status.
-Follow the ext steps:
+You can add a simple endpoint that answers an OK status if the application is running.
+Follow the next steps:
 1. Add in the Program.cs the extension method `UseHealthChecks("string path")` to create the endpoint for the HealthChecks monitoring:

 ```C#